 Credit rating: Measures a borrower’s creditworthiness and provides an international framework for comparing the credit quality of issuers and rated debt securities.
 Rating agencies allocate three kinds of ratings: issuer credit ratings, long-term debt and short-term debt.
 Issuer credit ratings are among the most widely watched.
 They measure the creditworthiness of the borrower including its capacity and willingness to meet financial obligations.
-QTC has a strong rating from two rating agencies—Standard & Poor’s, and Moody’s.

 Fixed Income Distribution Group: A group of financial intermediaries who market and make prices in QTC’s debt instruments.

-Floating rate notes (FRNs): A debt instrument which pays a variable rate of interest (coupon) at specified dates over the term of the debt, as well as repaying the principal of the maturity date.
+Floating rate notes (FRNs): A debt instrument which pays a variable rate of interest (coupon) at specified dates over the term of the debt, as well as repaying the principal at the maturity date.
 The floating rate is usually a money market reference rate, such as BBSW, plus a fixed margin.
 Typically the interest is paid quarterly or monthly.

 GOC: Government-owned Corporation.

 Green Bonds: QTC green bonds on issue are guaranteed by the Queensland State Government, issued under the AUD Bond Program with 144A capability and certified by the Climate Bonds Initiative (CBI).
-Proceeds from QTC green bonds are used to fund qualifying green projects and assets for the State of Queensland that support Queensland’s transition to a low-carbon, climate resilient and environmentally sustainable economy.
+Proceeds from QTC green bonds are allocated to qualifying green projects and assets for the State of Queensland that support Queensland’s transition to a low-carbon, climate resilient and environmentally sustainable economy.
 QTC’s Green Bond Framework facilitates the issuance of both CBI certified green bonds and green bonds that accord with the International Capital Market Association (ICMA) Green Bond Principles.
 QTC’s Green Bond Framework has been developed in line with the Green Bond Principles and is consistent with the Climate Bonds Standard.
 It has been verified by DNV GL, an approved third-party assurance provider that also provides annual verification of QTC’s pool of eligible projects and assets.

 Issue price: The price at which a new security is issued in the primary market.